UMN-CMS/HiggsAnalysis-CombinedLimit/README.md

 ```

-Examples for making pull plots
+### Examples for making pull plots

-The first script run `draw_hist_and_pull_plot.C` and the output of which is run over by `makeFitPlots.py`.
-A couple of example calls would be:
+The first script run is `draw_hist_and_pull_plot.C` and the output of this script is run over by `makeFitPlots.py`.
+A couple of example calls are given below.

 ```
 root -q -l -b 'draw_fit_hist_and_pull.c("condor/FullRun2_Unblinded_Jun15/Fit_Data_Combo/output-files/", "RPV_450_Combo/fitDiagnosticsComboRPV450.root", "RPV 450", "Y16_",     "RPV450Combo16s", 1, 1, 1, "RPV_850_Combo/fitDiagnosticsComboRPV850.root", "RPV 850")'

 python makeFitPlots.py  --plotbkg --mass1 450 --model1 RPV
 ```
-This would extract the Combo signal+background fit for 2016 as well as the RPV 450 signal shape.
-All these histograms get put into a ROOT file called `KELVIN_RPV450Combo16s.root`.
+This would extract the Combo signal+background fit for 2016 as well as the RPV 450 signal shape and RPV 850 signal shape.
+All of these histograms get put into a ROOT file called `KELVIN_RPV450Combo16s.root`.
 Then we call `makeFitPlots.py` and ask for it to plot the background and pass the information about the signal used in the fit.
+Since we are running on a signal+background fit (RPV 450), the signal fit component is plotted rather than the raw shape.

 ```
 root -q -l -b 'draw_fit_hist_and_pull.c("condor/FullRun2_Unblinded_Jun15/Fit_Data_Combo/output-files/", "RPV_450_Combo/fitDiagnosticsComboRPV450.root", "RPV 450", "Y16_",     "RPV450Combo16b", 0, 1, 1, "RPV_850_Combo/fitDiagnosticsComboRPV850.root", "RPV 850")'